 For some in America the “Holiday” weeks of December are an extremely painful time of American history.

-The state of Minnesota, for example, was founded on deception and violence to steal land from Native Americans that culminated in this month.
+The state of Minnesota, for example, was founded on deception and violence to steal land from Native Americans and culminated this month in 1862.

-The Minnesota Historical Society (MNHS) explains how the encroaching U.S. sparked an intense war with Native Americans that ended in December 1862 with an unjust trial and very large number of executions:
+The Minnesota Historical Society (MNHS) explains how the encroaching U.S. sparked an intense war with Native Americans that ended in an unfair trial with a very large number of unjust executions:

 The trials of the Dakota were conducted unfairly in a variety of ways.
 The evidence was sparse, the tribunal was biased, the defendants were unrepresented in unfamiliar proceedings conducted in a foreign language, and authority for convening the tribunal was lacking.
 More fundamentally, neither the Military Commission nor the reviewing authorities recognized that they were dealing with the aftermath of a war fought with a sovereign nation and that the men who surrendered were entitled to treatment in accordance with that status.